BEWARE: Any data field you leave blank or change on the bulk upload sheet will overwrite the data already in the field.

 - Update the Price Action Code to 'CHANGE'

-- Add the End Date/Time with the date format 'YYYYMMDDHHMM' - we recommend using 11.59pm the night before you want your new price to start.
+- Add the End Date/Time using the same date format as in the download as this can vary depending on your version of excel and computer settings - we recommend using dd/mm/yy 23:59 the night before you want your new price to start.
 Note that your end date and start date must be in the future.

 For the new prices

 - Add the new Price Reason - 'PI' for Price Increase, 'PD' for Price Decrease

 - Add the START Date/Time using the same date format as in the download - we recommend using midnight on the day you want your time to start

 - Remove the Price ID - the new price will automatically be given a unique Price ID when you upload the excel sheet